"... nothing like spaghetti & tomato sauce to start a romance."-- Anonymous Italian cook.

 4 garlic cloves, mashed & roughly chopped.

-place your chef knife on top of each clove and using the heel of your hand, give it a decisive thump where the clove sits underneath and crush away, then you can chop it (not too much). italian old masters advice that the garlic oil is released much better than if chopped without it.
+Place your chef's knife on top of each clove, and use your hand's heel to give it a decisive thump where the clove sits underneath and crush away.
+Then you can chop it (not too much).
+Italian old masters advised that the garlic oil is released much better if chopped without it.

 salt to taste,